MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/index.md

 <article id="main">
     <section id="hero-content">
       <h1>Azure Information Protection Documentation</h1>
       <h2>Learn how to deploy and manage Azure Information Protection (formerly Azure Rights Management or RMS).
-Quickly get started using the service to apply information protection to email, documents, and other sensitive data.</h2>
+Quickly get started using the service to apply classification, labeling, and protection to your organization’s emails and documents.</h2>
       <h3>New to Azure Information Protection? <a href="https://www.microsoft.com/cloud-platform/azure-information-protection" target="_blank">Visit our product site &rarr;</a></h3>
     </section>
     <aside class="alert section-border">